mosenberg/hyper-db/website/docs/sql/command/copy_to.md

 Files named in a `COPY` command are read directly by the server, not by the client application.
 Therefore, they must reside on or be accessible to the database server machine, not the client.
-They must be accessible to and readable by the Hyper user (the user ID the server runs as), not the client.
+They must be accessible to and writable by the Hyper user (the user ID the server runs as), not the client.

 `COPY` input and output is affected by [date_style](#date_style).